Apply to this course from Art 1 or Art, Craft & Design QQI Level 5.

 Annual participation in the Life long Festival where students devise and deliver creative workshops as part of work experience.

-This year we are delighted to announce two new student prizes:
+Every year we are delighted to be able to award two student prizes:

 Printmaker of the Year, and Cork Printmakers Student Bursary Award.